duyng404/burogu/content/index.md

 This is my personal website where I would put my cool projects.
 IF I HAD ANY.

-JK there's a link to a PokemonGo Map up there so you can check it out.
-It only scans the area around Gustavus unfortunately.

 Anyway you can contact me at dnguyen4 (at) gustavus (dot) edu.
 Send me memes.
 Thanks.

 Anyway check me out on social media (or nah, I post weird stuff)